Visiting the Cristo Rey Church, Loretto Chapel and St. Francis Cathedral in Santa Fe, New Mexico

 What makes a basilica special?
 It is deemed such due to special spiritual, historical or architectural significance.
 Certainly this St. Francis basilica has historical significance.

-It sits atop a location of two former churches, the earliest being one dating back to 1626.
+It sits atop a location of two former churches the earliest one dating back to 1626.